Sahilj11/Learning-notes/Notes/MCA/2nd sem/DSA.md

   - Digit 7: 2 occurrences
   - Digit 4: 1 occurrence

-In this simple example, we observe the distribution of digits within the hash values.
-We can see that certain digits appear more frequently than others, indicating potential patterns or biases in the hash function.
-This analysis helps us understand the characteristics of the hash function and may provide insights into its performance, collision resistance, and security properties.

 ### Some Hash terms
 #### Identity factor
 The ratio n/T is called the identifier density, where n = number of identifiers T = total number of possible identifiers.
 The number of identifiers, n, in use is usually several orders of magnitude less than the total number of possible identifiers, T. The number of buckets b, in the hash table are also much less than T.